WeWork Inc. (WE) Shares Plummet Below 1-Year High

-WeWork Inc. (NYSE: WE)’s stock price has plunge by -13.38relation to previous closing price of 0.56.
-Nevertheless, the company has seen a -29.55% plunge in its stock price over the last five trading sessions.
+WeWork Inc. (NYSE: WE)’s stock price has decreased by -4.98 compared to its previous closing price of 0.53.
+However, the company has seen a -23.42% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/13/22 that WeWork’s Once Robust Cash Reserves Have Dwindled, Raising Chances of Default

 Is It Worth Investing in WeWork Inc. (NYSE: WE) Right Now?